Corresponding Regions Selection

 Track Groups have a property titled Select which, if enabled, cause Ardour to propagate a region selection in one track of a group to the corresponding regions of the other tracks in that group.

-For example, let's assume you have used multiple microphones to record a drum kit to multiple tracks.
-You have created a track group, added all the drum tracks, enabled the group and enabled the Select property for the group.
-When you select a region in one of the drum tracks, Ardour will select the corresponding region in every other drum track, which in turn means that a subsequent edit operation will affect all the drum tracks together.
+This can be particularly useful when an instrument has been recorded using multiple microphones (e.g. a drum kit): by enabling the Select property for the group, selecting a region in one of the tracks, Ardour will select the corresponding region in every other track of the group, which in turn means that a subsequent edit operation will affect all the tracks together.

 How Ardour Decides Which Regions are "Corresponding"

 Regions in different tracks are considered to be corresponding for the purposes of sharing selection if they satisfy all the following criteria: